imsteev/grailer/README.md

---limit # number of items you want the script to scrape --designers # comma separated list of designers to filter (if left out, will search what is shown by default) --markets # grails, hype, sartorial, core (if left out, will search all four) --locations # NEED TO ADD COMMENT
+--limit # number of items you want the script to scrape --designers # comma separated list of designers to filter (if left out, will search what is shown by default) --markets # grails, hype, sartorial, core (if left out, will search all four) --locations # US, Canada, UK, EU, Asia, Aus, Other --categories # See grailed.com for comprehensive options --sizes # See grailed.com for comprehensive options --sort # default, new, popular, high, low (choose one) --min # minimum price
---categories # NEED TO ADD COMMENT
---sizes # NEED TO ADD COMMENT
---sort # default, new, popular, high, low (choose one) --min # minimum price
 --max # maximum price
 --q # general query string to search
 --f # destination to write results
---saveFilter # saves the filter you configured via command line as JSON file
+--save # saves the filter you configured via command line as JSON file
 ```
 Example usage:
 ```